-If there seems to be an opportunity to meet demand, a vacation rental home can be a great way to generate new short-term rental income and reap all the other benefits that come with owning a vacation home.
+If there seems to be an opportunity to meet demand, investing in a vacation rental home can be a great way to generate new short-term rental income and reap all the other benefits that come with owning a vacation home.